stantontcady/tikz2eps/README.md

 * `--height` - Controls the height of the figure in units of em (see note in incomplete features).
 * `--width` - Controls the width of the figure in units of em (see note in incomplete features).
 * `--preamble_src` - The LaTeX source from which the preamble should be extracted; this is generally the file into which the figure was originally typeset.
 If the source figure imports all the needed packages and defines all variables this step is unnecessary.
-* `--output_dir` - The directory into which the output figure should be saved.
+* `--output_dir` - The directory into which the output figure should be saved (default is current working directory).
 * `--typeset_eng` - The typesetting engine to be used (default is XeLaTeX).
-* `--keep_pdf` - Boolean to specify whether or not a pdf version of the figure should be kept.
+* `--keep_pdf` - Boolean to specify whether or not a pdf version of the figure should be kept (default is False).

 ##Known Gotchas##
-If the tikz source or the preamble source contain the `\ifCLASSINFOpdf \else \fi` the typesetting step seems to fail.
+If the tikz source or the preamble source contain the `\ifCLASSINFOpdf \else \fi` directives, the typesetting step seems to fail.
 If you experience this issue, it is recommended that you comment that block out of the source.

 ##Incomplete Features##